 It releases a low, steady dose of a progestational hormone to thicken cervical mucus and thin the lining of the uterus (endometrium).
 Contraceptive implants typically suppress ovulation as well.

-One version of contraceptive implant — Implanon — was recently discontinued by its manufacturer and replaced with a newer version called Nexplanon.
+One version of contraceptive implant — Implanon — was discontinued by its manufacturer in 2014 and replaced with a newer version called Nexplanon.
 Nexplanon is radio opaque, which means it can be seen on X-ray, which is useful for checking the location of the implant.
-Nexplanon is the only contraceptive implant with Food and Drug Administration approval available in the U.S.

 Why it's done